Having time together to share experiences, reflect, move our bodies, question, and create is critical to women's wellbeing.

 DELA TAYLOR MURPHY

-Dela Taylor Murphy (pronounced DELL-uh TAE-ler MER-fee) is a dancer, contra dance caller, and organizer who lives in Portland, Maine.
+Dela Taylor Murphy (pronounced DELL-uh TAE-ler MER-fee) (she, her, hers) is a dancer, contra dance caller, and organizer who lives in Portland, Maine.
 She's co-founder of Portland Intown Contra Dance, and does a whole mess of other things in her life that fall into the category of "helping things go good."
-Some of that good stuff is whole life coaching, leadership development, place-making, and cultivating the arts.
+Some of that good stuff is leadership development, placemaking, and cultivating the arts.

 Reach her at firstname.lastname@example.org